waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ### Victory Road 1F Boulder Puzzle
 - **Hypothesis 1 (Failed):** Pushing the eastern boulder at (6, 17) to the switch at (18, 14) is impossible.
 Abandoned.
 - **Hypothesis 2 (CONFIRMED):** Pushed the boulder at (3, 11) onto the switch at (3, 10).
-- **Hypothesis 3 (CONFIRMED):** Activating the western switch made the boulder barrier at (10, 13) reachable.
-My next step is to navigate there and verify it is open.
+- **Hypothesis 3 (CONFIRMED):** Activating the western switch has cleared the boulder barrier at (10, 13).
+My next step is to navigate there and continue.

 ## F. Agent Ideas
 - **Puzzle Hypothesis Tester:** An agent that takes hypotheses from the generator and uses tools like `boulder_puzzle_solver` to programmatically test them.